Wokiri/Market-Segmentation-Analysis/README.md

 #### Writting a portion of the Excel Data into the DataBase

+Uploading the excel sheet into the databaase gives room for specifying the number of objects to actually write into the database.
+The example below shows a choice of 2500 Sales/Customer records written in the database.
+This value of course is flexible.

 <p align='center'><img src="https://dub01pap001files.storage.live.com/y4mXhGdJnrfZj9_ngVsFMqXeiHhbSUZ3kNZt4G6S5aLK5SFTfpyGZPL60s5kWcyvJm8ta3KhZNhIzj4oTLTtygGTEKuTuAoisaqQoCTmwGdYv94hWq8Ua1jXdvqAOUlC95h_ZV59s2BB4G_wK4tfZtCUIDHDm0l_ar38jVwwnMwpYIgZX7A3kXebjs4h4IFzQJC?width=1280&height=720&cropmode=none" width="1280" alt="uploaded data, with partial database storage" /></p>

 <br/>